WellthCare

-COBRA, which stands for the Consolidated Omnibus Budget Reconciliation Act, is a federal law that provides a critical safety net for American workers and their families.
-Enacted in 1986, its primary function is to allow individuals who lose their employer-sponsored health coverage due to specific "qualifying events" to continue that same group health insurance for a limited period.
-Essentially, COBRA prevents an immediate and potentially devastating gap in healthcare coverage during major life transitions like job loss, divorce, or reduction in work hours.
+COBRA—the Consolidated Omnibus Budget Reconciliation Act—is a federal law that offers a safety net for American workers and their families.
+Enacted in 1986, it lets people who lose employer-sponsored health coverage due to a "qualifying event" keep that same group insurance for a limited time.
+The idea is simple: close the gap in health coverage when you face a major life change like job loss, divorce, or reduced hours.

 How COBRA Extends Benefits After Job Loss

-Job loss is one of the most common COBRA qualifying events.
-When you involuntarily terminate employment (except for gross misconduct) or voluntarily resign, you, your spouse, and your dependent children become eligible for COBRA continuation coverage.
-The process is not automatic; your former employer's benefits administrator must provide you with an election notice, and you then have 60 days to decide whether to enroll.
-If you elect COBRA, coverage is retroactive to the date your original insurance lapsed, and you can continue it for up to 18 months.
-This extension provides a crucial bridge to your next employer's plan, a individual market plan, or Medicare.
+Job loss is the most common COBRA trigger.
+When you're fired (not for gross misconduct) or you quit, you, your spouse, and your dependent kids become eligible.
+The process isn't automatic.
+Your employer's benefits administrator must send you an election notice.
+You then have 60 days to decide.
+If you elect COBRA, coverage goes back to the day your original insurance ended.
+You can keep it for up to 18 months—a bridge to your next job's plan, an individual market plan, or Medicare.

 Key Steps in the COBRA Process

-1. Qualifying Event Occurs: Your employment ends, triggering a loss of group health coverage.
+1. Qualifying Event Occurs: Your employment ends, triggering loss of group health coverage.

-2. Notification: Your employer has 30 days to notify the plan administrator, who then has 14 days to send you a COBRA election notice.
+2. Notification: Your employer has 30 days to tell the plan administrator, who then has 14 days to send you a COBRA election notice.

 3. Election Period: You have 60 days from the date of the notice or the date your coverage ended (whichever is later) to elect COBRA.